QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 ### Cloud Provider Shells
 CloudShell Cloud Providers shells provide L2 or L3 connectivity between resources and/or Apps.

-### Azure Shell 2 Gen
+### Microsoft Azure Cloud Provider Shell 2G
-Azure Shell 2 Gen provides you with apps deployment and management capabilities.
+Microsoft Azure Cloud Provider Shell 2G provides you with apps deployment and management capabilities.

 For more information on the device, see the vendor's official product documentation.

 ### Standard version
-Azure Shell 2 Gen is based on the Cloud Provider Standard version **1.0.0**.
+Microsoft Azure Cloud Provider Shell 2G is based on the Cloud Provider Standard version **1.0.0**.

 For detailed information about the shell’s structure and attributes, see the [Cloud Provider Standard](https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/cloud_provider_standard.md) in GitHub.

 ### Requirements

-Release: Azure Shell 2 Gen
+Release: Microsoft Azure Cloud Provider Shell 2G

 ▪ CloudShell version **9.3 and above**